synesthesia/site2019/content/post/2023/2023-06-07-0547-doomed-or-are-we/index.md

 ## A tentative conclusion, for now

-Overall my sense is it's too soon to say.
+Overall my sense is it's too soon to say (in terms specifically of the LLM tools - there are plenty of other examples in the wider sphere of AI which are already proven sources of benefit).

-Unlike other hypes such as blockchain, this one looks like it might be genuinely useful in certain scenarios.
+Unlike other over-hyped technologies such as blockchain and crypto, this one looks like it might be genuinely useful in certain scenarios.

 As always, **caveat emptor**.

 [#100DaysToOffload](https://100daystooffload.com/) 37/100

+<ins datetime="2023-06-08T06:27:00TZD">08/06/2023 Minor edit for style</ins>